sidpremkumar/HTMLFormAttendance/README.md

 Finally you need to set up a correctly formatted Google Doc.
 You can check [here](https://docs.google.com/spreadsheets/d/1C44g0BIyvtRYvx0jLonkiUMso8dzFOKcQUGUU_AxFw8/edit?usp=sharing) for a template.
 The API is currenlty set to mark '1' in the row and column to indicate their attendance.
 This can be changed easily in the API.
 ## Use:

 You can see a verity of implementations inside app.py.
+The HTML form can be seen in attendance.html along with the needed parameters.
 There are currently 2 ways of implementing the attendance tracking:
 1. Set up a 'secret' and make them valid and take them away as needed:
   * Before:
     - ```python